CartoDB/labs-middleware/README.md

 ## Datasets

-Private datasets on CartoDB require an API key in order to be accessed from external application with the SQL API (more [here](http://docs.cartodb.com/cartodb-platform/sql-api.html#authentication)).
+Private datasets on CARTO require an API key in order to be accessed from external application with the SQL API (more [here](https://carto.com/docs/carto-engine/sql-api/authentication/)).
 The API key cannot be used with `cartodb.js` and, in general, it's not a good idea to use it on client web applications.

-In our example, the middleware stores and uses the API key to talk to CartoDB, and exposes a single API endpoint to the client application:
+In our example, the middleware stores and uses the API key to talk to CARTO, and exposes a single API endpoint to the client application:

-* `GET /sql/items/`: Returns the list of items, as returned by CartoDB's SQL API.
+* `GET /sql/items/`: Returns the list of items, as returned by CARTO's SQL API.
 The middleware simply forwards the results of querying `select * from items` from the SQL API to the client application.

 ## Visualizations

-On CartoDB, the way of visualizing private datasets is by using [named maps](http://docs.cartodb.com/cartodb-platform/maps-api.html#named-maps).
-For simplicity, we'll assume a suitable named map, called _testmap_ has already been [created](http://docs.cartodb.com/cartodb-platform/maps-api.html#create) on CartoDB for us, even though incorporating this step in our workflow would be pretty much straightforward.
+On CARTO, the way of visualizing private datasets is by using [named maps](https://carto.com/docs/carto-engine/maps-api/named-maps/).
+For simplicity, we'll assume a suitable named map, called _testmap_ has already been [created](https://carto.com/docs/carto-engine/maps-api/named-maps/#create) on CARTO for us, even though incorporating this step in our workflow would be pretty much straightforward.

-In this case, because we don't want anyone, apart from authorized users, to see the maps, we'll be using [named maps protected by tokens](http://docs.cartodb.com/cartodb-platform/maps-api.html#named-maps-1).
+In this case, because we don't want anyone, apart from authorized users, to see the maps, we'll be using named maps protected by tokens.

 We could follow the same approach as with the SQL API, and [make the middleware forward all the requests associated with displaying the map (instantiating the named map and retrieving the tiles)](https://gist.github.com/danicarrion/cf42e373efbae3224deff3d0265c49de), but this would have three important drawbacks:

-* We'd miss all the power of CartoDB's caching engine.
+* We'd miss all the power of CARTO's caching engine.
 * Our API towards the client app would be more complicated.
 * We couldn't make use of cartodb.js on the client app.

 Therefore, we've taken a different approach.
 The API from the middleware to the client exposes a single API endpoint:

-* `GET /map/items/`: After receiving a request at this endpoint, the middleware generates a new random token and updates the named map on CartoDB (API-key authenticated `PUT` request to CartoDB's Maps API), adding the token to the list of authorized tokens for that map.
+* `GET /map/items/`: After receiving a request at this endpoint, the middleware generates a new random token and updates the named map on CARTO (API-key authenticated `PUT` request to CARTO's Maps API), adding the token to the list of authorized tokens for that map.
 It'll then return this to the client app:
-  * `username`: CartoDB's account user name, so that it doesn't need to be stored on the client app, which allows for more flexibility.
+  * `username`: CARTO's account user name, so that it doesn't need to be stored on the client app, which allows for more flexibility.
   * `name`: Name of the template map to be displayed, again for flexibility.
   * `token`: Token for the named map.

 Now, with this token, the client app is now able to simply create the layers with cartodb.js, as usual.

 This approach has its own disadvantage too: tokens for the named maps are made available to the client app.
-In order to mitigate the impact of this, the middleware in this example, after adding the token to the named map on CartoDB, simply creates a task to remove such token from the named map, that will be run 300s later.
+In order to mitigate the impact of this, the middleware in this example, after adding the token to the named map on CARTO, simply creates a task to remove such token from the named map, that will be run 300s later.
 More sophisticated approaches can also be taken, like synchronizing that interval with the TTL of session cookies, and more.

 ## Authentication and authorization